Learn to Hunt

 “Those incidents could be avoided by simply following the basic rules of firearm safety and ensuring there is a safe backdrop prior to taking a shot,” she said.

 “Hunters tend to get fixated on their target and when a deer is running, they forget about their surroundings.
 Look beyond your target and clearly identify the target before taking the shot,” Wisecup said.
 “You must be certain you have a clear, safe shot.
 Never point your firearm at anything you do not want to shoot.”

 That advice can help to prevent self inflicted wounds as well.

 Wisecup encouraged hunter s to wear plenty of blaze orange and to discuss the hunting plan with everyone in the group.

 “You want to be seen from all sides in the woods,” she said.
 “It is also important to discuss the hunting plan that will outline the role for each person and where they will be during the hunt.
 Plan your hunt and hunt your plan.
 It is critical to communicate with your hunting partners to ensure everyone knows where each other is at all times.”

-In 2015, there were 6 deer hunting related incidents in Iowa during the two shotgun seasons: five personal injuries and one property damage.
+In 2018, there were 12 deer hunting related incidents in Iowa: three personal injuries, eight property damage and one fatality.